 Which is better Caye Caulker or Ambergris Caye?

 Hopping over from Guatemala to the Caribbean coast of Belize, I’d be lying if I said I didn’t welcome the transition.
 From grinding on the chaotic and bumpy streets of Northern Guatemala, we arrived to the breezy reggae beats and killer beaches on Caye Caulker.
 I threw my hands in the sky and let the wind take me.

 Caye Caulker is the Caribbean without pretentious hotels and snobbish holidaymakers.
-Instead you’ll find clear waters, lots of hippies and reggae-loving locals, laid-back hostels and Caribbean atmosphere.
+Instead, you’ll find clear waters, lots of hippies and reggae-loving locals, laid-back hostels, and a Caribbean atmosphere.
 There are no roads, no pollution, no loud noises.
-Just soft winds, light music and the endless sea.
+Just soft winds, light music, and the endless sea.
 For those who want to get to know the island inside out, here are some of the essential things to do on Caye Caulker.

 Caye Caulker Real Estate

-The island’s slepy vibe means some visitors are hesitant to stay overnight since there isn’t a lot to do once the sun goes down.
+The island’s sleepy vibe means some visitors are hesitant to stay overnight since there isn’t a lot to do once the sun goes down.
 Fortunately, it’s easy to visit as a day trip.
-Many tours such as the Caye Caulker snorkelling excursions offered by Tuff E Nuff include a two-hour visit to the island in their itineraries, or you can simply hop on one of the numerous ferries that stop there to make a day of it.
-Getting to Caye Caulker is easy on the fast ferry, which is only a 45 minute ride from either Belize City or San Pedro.
+Many tours such as the Caye Caulker snorkeling excursions offered by Tuff E Nuff include a two-hour visit to the island in their itineraries, or you can simply hop on one of the numerous ferries that stop there to make a day of it.
+Getting to Caye Caulker is easy on the fast ferry, which is only a 45-minute ride from either Belize City or San Pedro.